QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 **Note:** Because there is a name clash between ``Optim.jl`` and this package, to use both we need to qualify the use of the ``optimize`` function (i.e. ``LeastSquaresOptim.optimize``)

-Here, by default it will use AD with ``ForwardDiff.jl`` to calculate the Jacobian, but you could also provide your own calculation of the Jacobian (analytical or using finite differences) and/or calculate the function in-place
+Here, by default it will use AD with ``ForwardDiff.jl`` to calculate the Jacobian, but you could also provide your own calculation of the Jacobian (analytical or using finite differences) and/or calculate the function inplace

 .. code-block:: julia